neulab/explainaboard_web/README.md

     - README.md
     - tsconfig.json # typescript config
     ```
+2. Generate code for API layer
+   - run `npm run gen-api-code` to generate code for api layer (both server and client).
+Please remember to run this whenever open API definition changes.

-2. Setup dev environment for the frontend
+3. Setup dev environment for the frontend

     1. install `node v14.17.3`
        - The recommended way is to install [nvm](https://github.com/nvm-sh/nvm) and use nvm to manage node versions.